fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/fusiontime-methods.md

 ### `appendRows([[],[]], id)`

-Append rows in the data store. `appendRows` keeps on appending rows to the first data table of the DataStore.

-> To append rows to a specific data table, specify the `id` of the table while calling the method.
+Append rows in the data store.
+To append rows to a specific data table, specify the `id` of the table while calling the method.
+If the `id` of the `DataTable` is not specified then the  method `appendRows` keeps on appending rows to the first `DataTable` of the `DataStore`.

 ### `getDataTable(id)`